pactflow/docs.pactflow.io/website/docs/docs/permissions/permissions.md

 ## ai:generation:request-response
 Can generate Pact tests based on recorded request-response pairs.

+# ai:generation:test-template
+Can customize generated Pact test output using a predefined example as a template.

 ## authentication_settings:manage

 Manage authentication settings, such as configuring SSO via Github or Google.